-This study investigates whether the same processes that underlie second language (L2) acquisition, also underlie auditory imitation of an unfamiliar dialect.
+This study investigates whether the same processes that enable second language (L2) acquisition, also operate in the auditory imitation of an unfamiliar dialect.
 Specifically, it examines the imitation of a particular kind of “r” sound that has a “hissing” sound in Ecuadorian Spanish spoken by Andalusian speakers from Seville.
 While these sounds are common across many of the varieties of Spanish, they do not characterize Andalusian Spanish.
 This study involved 31 speakers of Andalusian Spanish from Seville.
 The participants completed imitation tasks, reading tasks, and a background questionnaire.
 The findings were compared to a previous study of the L2 acquisition on these “r” sounds by English-speaking learners of Mexican Spanish and suggest that auditory imitation of an unfamiliar dialect and L2 speech learning operate in a similar fashion.

 Ruiz-Peña, Maria de la Esperanza, "The Imitation of Ecuadorian Assibilated Rhotics by Naïve Andalusian Speakers from Seville" (2021).
 Electronic Thesis and Dissertation Repository.
 7782.